evi-dem/evi-dem.github.io/_pages/home.md

 ---
-title: "EVIDEM - Evidence on Democracy and Markets Lab | University of Münster and Aarhus University"
+title: "EVIDEM - Evidence on Democracy and Markets Lab | University of Münster"
 layout: homelay
-excerpt: "EVIDEM - Evidence on Democracy and Markets Lab | University of Münster and Aarhus University"
+excerpt: "EVIDEM - Evidence on Democracy and Markets Lab | University of Münster"
 sitemap: true
 permalink: /
 ---